mpalash/aliakbarmehta/_content/what-a-wonderful-world.md

 ---
+title: What a wonderful World
 layout: content
-title: What a wonderful World
-tag: "individual work"
+tag: individual work
+pubdate: '2014'
 children:
   - Wonderful~ What a Wonderful World
 ---